Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/README.md

 1. Then click on **Access policies** menu and click on **+Add Access Policy**.
 1. Select an adequate template from the dropdown "Configure from template" (ie "Secret & Certificate Management") or set the permissions manually (this sample requires the permission **GET** for Secret and Certificate to be checked).
 1. For **Select principal**, search for the Azure VM *name* or *ObjectId*, select it and click on **Select** button.
-1. Then, click on **Add**.
+1. Click on **Add**.
-1. Then, click on **Add**.
+1. Then, **Save**.

-### Configure Azure CLI or Active Directory Integrated Authentication (for local development)
+### Using Azure CLI (for local development)

-If you want to run the daemon application on your local machine and get an access token for Key Vault, you can use **Azure CLI** or **Active Directory Integrated Authentication** but some conditions must be met:
+If you want to run the daemon application on your local machine and get an access token for Key Vault, you can use **Azure CLI** but some conditions must be met:

 Azure CLI will work if the following conditions are met:

  1. You have [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed.
-Version 2.0.12 supports the get-access-token option used by AzureServiceTokenProvider.
 If you have an earlier version, please upgrade.
- 2. You are logged into Azure CLI.
+ 1. You are logged into Azure CLI.
 You can login using **az login** command.

-Azure Active Directory Authentication will only work if the following conditions are met:

- 1. Your on-premise active directory is federated and syncs with your Azure AD tenant.
- 2. You are running this code on a domain joined machine.
+ 1. The user that you are logged in have permission to access the Key Vault.

 ### AzureServicesAuthConnectionString